ssbhide/clipboard/README.md

 ## Why I Built This Project

-As someone who often fills out job applications, I found myself constantly copying and pasting the same pieces of information – job experience descriptions, project summaries, skills lists, and common introductory phrases – from my resume or other documents.
+As someone who often fills out job applications, I found myself constantly copying and pasting the same pieces of information such as job experience descriptions, project summaries, skills lists, and common introductory phrases from my resume or other documents.
 This repetitive switching between tabs and documents was inefficient and time-consuming.

 I also realized this challenge extends beyond job applications to any task involving repeated text entry, like:
 * Common email phrases.